shiva-git/vuejsapp/README.md

 Application for Creating , managing events for Bingahmton University students

-Steps to run teh application
+Steps to run the application

 npm install